zyf722/lcid-ts/README.md

 > - Redirect to LeetCode problem page with problem id in the URL path via backend.
 > - Support both LeetCode [global site](https://leetcode.com/problemset/all/) and [China site](https://leetcode-cn.com/problemset/all/) redirect.

-LCiD-TS uses Cloudflare Workers to provide the same functionality:
+LCid-TS uses Cloudflare Workers to provide the same functionality:
 - A cron-scheduled job fetches all LeetCode problems and stores all problem as a JSON string into a [Cloudflare KV](https://developers.cloudflare.com/kv/) namespace.
   - Due to the request limitation of Cloudflare Workers, the problems are stored in a "complete" JSON string, instead of saving them as individual KV pairs.
 - Each time a request is made to the Worker, it fetches the problem list from the KV namespace and redirects the user to the corresponding LeetCode problem page.